Cormorant

 Cormorants nest in colonies around the shore, on trees, islets or cliffs.
 They are coastal rather than oceanic birds, and some have colonised inland waters.
-The original ancestor of cormorants seems to have been a fresh-water bird.
+The original ancestor of cormorants seems to have been a freshwater bird.
 They range around the world, except for the central Pacific islands.

+Cormorants might have been a freshwater species from south Asia.
+From there, they spread around the Eurasian landmass and the world.

 Names

-"Cormorant" is a contraction derived either directly from Latin corvus marinus, "sea raven", or through Brythonic Celtic.
+"Cormorant" is a contraction probably derived from Latin corvus marinus, "sea raven"; in the early 19th century, the similarly derived spelling "corvorant" was sometimes used.
 Cormoran is the Cornish name of the sea giant in the tale of Jack the Giant Killer.
 Indeed, "sea raven" or analogous terms were the usual terms for cormorants in Germanic languages until after the Middle Ages.
 The French explorer André Thévet commented in 1558: "the beak [is] similar to that of a cormorant or other corvid", which demonstrates that the erroneous belief that the birds were related to ravens lasted at least to the 16th century.

 No consistent distinction exists between cormorants and shags.
-The names "cormorant" and "shag" were originally the common names of the two species of the family found in Great Britain – Phalacrocorax carbo (now referred to by ornithologists as the great cormorant) and Gulosus aristotelis (the European shag).
-"Shag" refers to the bird's crest, which the British forms of the great cormorant lack.
-As other species were encountered by English-speaking sailors and explorers elsewhere in the world, some were called cormorants and some shags, depending on whether they had crests or not.
-Sometimes the same species is called a cormorant in one part of the world and a shag in another, e.g., the great cormorant is called the black shag in New Zealand (the birds found in Australasia have a crest that is absent in European members of the species).
-Van Tets (1976) proposed to divide the family into two genera and attach the name "cormorant" to one and "shag" to the other, but this nomenclature has not been widely adopted.
+The names "cormorant" and "shag" were originally the common names of the two species of the family found in Ireland and also in Great Britain – Phalacrocorax carbo (now referred to by ornithologists as the great cormorant) and Gulosus aristotelis (the European shag).
+"Shag" refers to the bird's crest, which is conspicuous in the European shag, but less so in the great cormorant.
+As other species were encountered by English-speaking sailors and explorers elsewhere in the world, some were called cormorants and some shags, sometimes depending on whether they had crests or not.
+Sometimes the same species is called a cormorant in one part of the world and a shag in another; for example, all species in the family which occur in New Zealand are known locally as shags, including four non-endemic species known as cormorant elsewhere in their range.
+In 1976, Gerard Frederick van Tets proposed to divide the family into two genera and attach the name "cormorant" to one and "shag" to the other, but this nomenclature has not been widely adopted.